 Integrated marketing communication is a process that companies use to ensure that all of their communication efforts are consistent and coordinated.

 However, Integrated Marketing Communication can take time to implement effectively.
-One challenge is that it can be difficult to ensure that all the Integrated Marketing Communication mix elements work together in harmony.
+One challenge is that ensuring that all the Integrated Marketing Communication mix elements work together in harmony can be difficult.

 Another challenge is that Integrated Marketing Communication requires significant planning and coordination, which can be time-consuming and expensive.